 It’s a difficult reality of wedding planning: food and drink usually eat up a big portion of your overall budget.
 When it comes to the wedding bar, costs can escalate rapidly.
 If you’re serving real Champagne or premium liquor, the sky’s the limit.
-These days, most weddings have some variation of an open bar, where the couple (or whoever is paying for the wedding) is hosting everything served that evening.
+These days, most weddings have some variation of an open bar.

 But the notion of a wedding open bar has evolved, according to Kristen Baxter, director of events for Abbey Road Farm in Oregon’s Willamette Valley.
 A welcome trend, according to Baxter, is that couples are thinking outside the box with their bars.
 Maybe beer and wine is the right choice; maybe a non-alcoholic wedding is their decision, especially for a daytime affair.